binford2k/binford2k.com/backyard.md

  <img style="float: right; border: none;" src="/assets/images/pride_prom.jpg" />

-Driveway Dance Floor, Garage Photo Booth, Backyard Movie Theatre, Rainbows, & Chosen Family.
+Do you celebrate Pride month?
+We do!
+Come celebrate with us!

+Driveway Dance Floor!
+Garage Photo Booth!
+Drag Race UK Showing!
+Snacks!
+Rainbows!
+Chosen Family!

+- Dress up, dress down - you do you, boo!
+- The fridge will be full, but BYOB if there’s something specific you would like.
+- We’ll be outside, so dress for the weather.
+Maybe bring an extra camp chair or picnic blanket if that’s important to you.
-Vaccinated friends and friends of friends only.
+- Vaccinated friends and friends of friends only.
+(Yes, that means you can invite friends.)

-Details TBD, but save the date.

 See the Facebook invite for more information.